Resource Page for Lesbian, Gay, Bisexual, and Transgender Issues for International Students and Scholars

 The U.S. federal government passed the Defense Against Marriage Act (DOMA) in 1996, which prohibited the U.S. government from recognizing same-sex unions but did give individual states the right to decide on their own whether they would recognize same-sex unions/marriages permitted by other states.
 In 2011 the federal government did take major steps such as repealing the “Don’t Ask, Don’t Tell” policy in the U.S. military, and in 2013 DOMA was declared by the U.S. Supreme Court to be unconstitutional.
-This opened the way for same-sex married couples living in states where they are recognized to become eligible for federal benefits and protections; the same benefits are not necessarily available to legally married same-sex couples who reside in a state that does not recognize the marriage, but same-sex marriage is now legal in all U.S. states and territories.
-However, legal complications may still exist in some states or counties where some challenges to the federal ruling have occurred or individual government employees have refused to issue licenses.
+Same-sex marriage is now legal in all U.S. states.

 State of Iowa

 Discrimination – In May 2007, Iowa Governor Chet Culver signed a bill prohibiting discrimination based on sexual orientation and gender identity in employment, housing, education, public accommodations, and credit practices.
 Iowa is also a state that provides protection to LGBT* students from bullying and harassment based on sexual orientation/gender identity.
 This means it is against the law to fire someone, deny renting an apartment, or providing a bank loan, etc. to someone based on sexual orientation/gender identity.

-Adoption – Iowa permits unmarried adults to adopt children; there are no restrictions that prevent GLBT individuals or families from adopting.
+Adoption – Iowa permits unmarried adults to adopt children; there are no restrictions that prevent LGBT* individuals or families from adopting.

 Local Laws and University of Iowa Policies